premint/premintbot/SETUP.md

 ### `!premint-setup`

+**NOTE: This command is currently broken and we're working on a solution to fix it.**

 Once you've finished setting up your role & API key, you can type `!premint-setup` to verify that you're finished setting up the bot.

 ![](./static/images/6.png)

 ### `!premint-nuke`

+**NOTE: This command is currently broken and we're working on a solution to fix it.**

 Use this command with caution.
 To re-install the bot: